 5.1 The Chief Executive may refuse admission to any person who is deemed unsuitable under the provisions of The Act and amendments.

-5.2 Any person intending to enrol must provide evidence of meeting the entry requirements of the programme in which they wish to enrol.
+5.2 Any person intending to enrol must provide evidence of meeting the entry requirements of the programme of study in which they wish to enrol.

-5.3 Any person intending to enrol in a programme provided jointly by Northland Polytechnic and another institution must also satisfy the admission requirements of that institution.
+5.3 Any person intending to enrol in a programme of study provided jointly by Northland Polytechnic and another institution must also satisfy the entry requirements of that institution.

 5.6 The Chief Executive or delegate may approve the admission of an applicant with the condition that his/her confirmed enrolment is dependent on his/her achieving a standard of performance at Northland Polytechnic specified by the Programme Leader.

 5.7 Students may apply for Credit Transfer (CT) and Recognition of Prior Learning (RPL).
 Refer to the policy Credit Recognition (05.004).
 Students should also refer to current programme regulations.